How to Close An Inground Pool in 6 Steps

 Unfortunately, it’s that time of year again.
 The time of year to break out the winter cover and close up the pool.

-However, it doesn't have to take you a long time.
-Check out our new, fully-detailed article, grab a friend to help you, and you can successfully close down your swimming pool in just a day without paying anyone.
+However, it doesn’t have to take a long time.
+You can successfully learn how to close an inground pool in just a day without paying anyone.

 What You Need: